simonsteiger/atoll-seabirds/README.md

 Vice versa, however, it remains unquantified how relevant atolls are on a macro-ecological scale for seabirds.
 In this study, we gathered seabird nesting census data from atolls across the Indo-Pacific and developed a Bayesian predictive model to estimate seabird nesting colonies on all atolls of the Indo-Pacific.
 More than 27 million seabirds are nesting atolls - more than across entire Europe, and about 22% of all tropical seabirds worldwide.
-Atolls are globally important hubs for seabird nesting.
+Atolls are globally important sites for seabird nesting.
 Protecting and future-proofing atolls against global change has to become a priority to preserve a sginificant fraction of the world's tropical seabirds.

 ## Workflow